How to Cash a Postal Money Order

 What Is a Postal Money Order?

-A postal money order is a type of financial certificate issued on paper by the post office.
-Similar to a paper check, the document is worth the amount of money determined by the person or company that purchased it.
-While you can obtain a regular money order from almost any bank, only the United States Postal Service (USPS) issues postal money orders.
+A postal money order is a paper-based financial certificate that the United States Postal Service (USPS) issues.
+Similar to a paper check, the document is worth the amount of money that the purchasing person or company specifies.
+Although you can obtain a regular money order from almost any bank, only the USPS issues postal money orders.

-Unlike a check, a postal money order is prepaid by the party sending it, so it can’t bounce.
-Money orders also never expire.
-A receipt is provided to the purchaser in case the money order is lost, stolen, or damaged.
-As a result, you can use a postal money order to securely send a payment through the mail.
+Unlike a personal check, a postal money order can’t bounce because the sender must pay the full amount upfront.
+Additionally, money orders never expire.
+The purchaser receives a receipt that enables the refund or replacement of a lost, stolen, or damaged money order.
+As a result, you can use a postal money order to send a payment through the mail securely.

-Another advantage of money orders is that they are difficult to counterfeit.
+Another advantage of money orders is that they’re difficult to counterfeit.
 You can make a payment of up to $1,000 with a single order.

 To send a money order, you must pay for it ahead of time using cash, a debit card, or a traveler’s check.
-Although it is possible to buy a regular money order with a credit card, you cannot put postal money orders on a credit card.
+Although it’s possible to buy a regular money order with a credit card, you can’t put postal money orders on a credit card.

 Check your score with SoFi